nexmo-se/vids-wa-v1-demo/README.md

 # WhatsApp Interactive Messages Vids Demo
 ---

-Early 2021 Facebook added a new feature in WhatsApp for Business: Interactive Messages.
-These new features allow businesses to offer a way to streamline the interactions with the users, increasing the response rates and the number of conversions by means of List Messages and Reply Button.
+WhatsApp for Business: Interactive Messages are features that allow businesses to offer a way to streamline the interactions with the users, increasing the response rates and the number of conversions by means of List Messages and Reply Button.
+This application features the

-This Demo features the new WhatsApp Interactive Messages for a Retail use case.
+WhatsApp interactive messages with a virtual shopping assistant and customer

 > A [Live Demo](https://vids.vonage.com/#/VIDS?id=74) of this application is located inside of Vonage Vids along with other **Vonage API Reference Applications**.